tungstenoapp/Tungsteno/README.md

 ## What is Tunsgteno Language?

-Tugnsteno is a programming language intended to be 100% compatible with Wolfram Language.
+Tungsteno is a programming language intended to be 100% compatible with Wolfram Language.
 It is designed to be lightweight, and easily extensible through modules, and module repositories.

 Designed to make users and contributors feel comfortable in a friendly and flexible environment.